Robert Compton & Christine Homer

 The first series of biographies were about the U.S. Civil War, followed by U.S. Presidents and Intriguing Topics.
 He is now developing a Revolutionary War series.

-Robert welcomes your suggestions and comments.
+Robert & Christine welcome your suggestions and comments.